 Access rights: Currently, virtually no eastern Maine fishermen have the necessary federal permits to fish for groundfish.
 This situation needs to change if groundfish restoration is to benefit and diversify the area’s coastal economy.
 MCCF’s approach to this is multi-faceted.

 Permit Bank: Federal permits can only be obtained by purchasing them from other fishermen.
 Each permit holds a given amount of quota – shares of the total quota for each species that year.
 MCCF has purchased two permits in order to start to provide quota for lease to fishermen who have federal permits.

-Policy Innovation and Advocacy: The permit bank and sector cannot provide enough local access to make it possible for a rebuilt local groundfish fishery to contribute to diversification for current lobster fishermen.
+Policy Innovation and Advocacy: The permit bank cannot provide enough local access to make it possible for a rebuilt local groundfish fishery to contribute to diversification for current lobster fishermen.
 If groundfish rebounds to historic levels, it would be unthinkable that coastal fishermen would not be allowed to fish for them.
 MCCF is developing options for coastal access that could be achievable within the federal catch share system.

-River Restoration: MCCF, with other organization launched an ambitious partnership, Downeast Fisheries Partnership.
+River Restoration: MCCF, with other organizations launched an ambitious partnership, Downeast Fisheries Partnership.
 The organizations participating link river restoration to marine restoration, and provide a broad political base for the mission of fishing forever.